AR-Tavallaei/PyQt5-Calculator/README.md

 # calculator

-This application is generated with PyQt5 and made by Amirreza Tavallaei
+This application is a Calculator was generated with PyQt5 and made by Amirreza Tavallaei.

-For use this application install PyQt5 module
+For use this application install PyQt5 module.

-For this write this command in Command Line
+For this write this command in Command Line:

 ```bash
 pip install PyQt5